meditationstuff/protocol_1/narrative_writing_bib.md

 	* https://lenafernandez.wordpress.com/2013/04/27/sequentiality-and-simultaneity/

 * Cron, Lisa.
 Story genius: How to use brain science to go beyond outlining and write a riveting novel (before you waste three years writing 327 pages that go nowhere).
 Ten Speed Press, 2016.
+* Clark, Roy Peter.
+Writing tools: 55 essential strategies for every writer.
+Little, Brown Spark, 2008.
+	* Wilbers, Stephen.
+Mastering the Craft of Writing: How to Write With Clarity, Emphasis, and Style.
+Penguin, 2014.
+* Bell, Matt.
+Refuse to Be Done: How to Write and Rewrite a Novel in Three Drafts.
+Soho Press.
+2022.
+* Horne, Jules.
+Dramatic Techniques for Creative Writers: Turbo-Charge Your Writing.
+Texthouse.
+2018.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]